Our Issue with Swimsuits (or lack thereof) in Sports Illustrated

 Let me be blunt here.
 Sports Illustrated Swimsuit Issue is the epitome of female objectification.
 Packaged in a magazine that can be picked up and packed around, the semi-nude to nude females within the pages can be equally possessed and controlled.
 Do you want further evidence of the objectification overflowing the pages of this magazine?
 The Swimsuit Issue represents the very literal fragmenting of women into parts of women.
 Between 1978 and 1988, the models were often in two-page spreads where their chests were the focus of one page while their backsides and hips occupied the other.
 But in the late 1990s, editors made the classically pornographic move to a three-page centerfold spread.
 The three-page spreads allow for women’s bodies to be segmented and magnified into three parts: faces, chests and behinds.
 She is first identified as one page of chest and one page of a derriere as the reader turns to the centerfold.
 Appearing virtually headless, the only way to identify her face is to turn back one page and unfold it to find all three pages.
 If this magazine continues progressing – better yet, regressing – toward more extreme forms of female objectification, its next step will be to simply leave the heads off their models, blur out their faces or place bags over their heads.

 The global exposure of the Swimsuit Issue, one of the self-proclaimed “most powerful phenomena in publishing and new media,” is having and will continue to have a worldwide impact: an impact on the way white and non-white women are viewed, and therefore, treated; an impact on the normalization of pornography as safe and socially acceptable; an impact on the standard of beauty we all use to evaluate women; an impact on profit increases in diet and beauty industries, as well as an increase in cosmetic surgery procedures.
 Objectification, exoticization and normalized pornography, occurring in more extreme and blatant ways each year, work to harm women and cannot be accepted in the U.S.’s “most respected voice” in sports journalism.
+Will you join us in taking back beauty?

 Speak out!
 If the harmful ideals identified in my research bother you and you’d like to help Beauty Redefined break the silence, please comment on this post and I will send this story and your comments directly to the editors and publisher of Sports Illustrated Swimsuit Issue.And if you’d love to slap a sticky note on any issue of SI with the happy truths “There is more to be than eye candy!” or “You are capable of much more than being looked at,” DO IT!
 Find them here.